Caterpillar Inc.

 DESIGN PROCESS

-While working at Caterpillar, the design process was interwoven with fellow designers.
-Often, projects were picked up and transitioned from one designer to another to collaborate on.
+The overall design process was structured but highly collaborative.
+Often, projects were picked up and transitioned from one designer to another to collaborate on as time and capacity allowed.
 This meant that when designing, it was imperative that I focused on proper file organization, note taking, and clarity in my designs.

-When presented with a new challenge, I would begin researching online and in CAT's library for design patterns, to insure that my designs would be recognizable and easily understood by users.
-After the research, I began the iterative design process, scouring CAT's design library for the pieces needed to make high-fidelity mockups.
-From there, I worked closely with the developers, fellow UX designers, and my mentor to iterate on the screens to bring them to perfection.
+When presented with a new challenge, I would begin researching online and in the design system for patterns, to insure that my design solutions would be brand cohesive and increasing pattern recognition to decrease cognitive load.
+After the research, I began the iterative design process, scouring Cat's design library to make mid and high-fidelity mockups.
+I worked closely with the developers, fellow UX designers, and my mentor to iterate on the final flows and annotations to bring them to production ready hand-offs.

 User Research

-When researching for CAT, competitive analysis was always the first step for me.
-Unlike a game project, I was not always well-versed in every aspect needed for CAT's various earth-moving based project.
+When researching, competitive analysis was always the first step for me.
+Unlike a game project, I was not always well-versed in every aspect needed for Cat's various earth-moving based project.
 To remedy this, I took extensive notes on my projects, detailing user goals, mechanics, terms and definitions, and more.
 With this research, I could begin to understand and develop the designs.

 Early Design